Copyright and logos

 Copyright protects the logo as an artistic work.
 As copyright is an automatic international right, it therefore follows that, (other than activities specified under fair dealing rules), unauthorised copying of that logo would be an infringement.

 - Could a trademark also apply?

-If you are interested in a trademark, you should contact a trademark attorney or your national patent or trademark office for further details.
+It is also possible to apply for a registered trademark on a per country or region basis.
+Registered trademarks are administered nationally by a country's national trademark office (Copyright Witness do not register trademarks); if you are interested in obtaining a registered trademark, you should contact a trademark attorney or your national trademark office for further details.

-In practice, businesses will tend to only register trademarks in countries where they have a strong trading relationship and fall back on copyright protection in the remaining countries.
-A registration of the logo with ourselves provides a low cost way to secure independent evidence of your prior claim in case of incidents in countries where you do not have a trademark.
+In practice, businesses will tend to only seek registered trademarks in countries where they have a strong trading relationship and fall back on copyright or passing off protection in the remaining countries.
+A registration of the logo with ourselves provides a low cost way to secure independent evidence of your prior claim in case of incidents in countries where you do not have a registered trademark.